dim-lang/dim/README.md

-# rec programming languge
+# rooster programming languge

-rec - a modern, object-oriented, high performance programming language.
+rooster - a modern, object-oriented, high performance programming language.

-## Why rec?
+## Why rooster?

-rec is a programming language crossed multiple platforms with friendly features and high performance.
+rooster is a programming language crossed multiple platforms with friendly features and high performance.
 Grammar is designed combining object-oriented and functional programming, compact memory layout based on [LLVM](https://llvm.org/) backend, compile or interpret as needed.
 Here're topics we want to introduce:

 #### Object-Oriented
 #### Functional Programming